 I have been an expat since 1990.
-I initially moved to Paris, France right after graduating college with a degree in 18th-century French literature.
+I initially moved to Paris a few months after graduating from university with a degree in 18th-century French literature.

-I would've stayed longer; however, for family reasons I returned to the US for a five-year hiatus.
+I would have stayed longer; however, for family reasons I returned to the US for a five-year hiatus.
 In 2004, I moved back to Florence.

-We all know the expression, but I changed "self" to "heart," it seemed to be perfect for what my new blog is about.
-The "me" represents the creative (and child-like) side of me, besides being the first two letters of my first name.
-The "heart" is probably how I would define how I navigate the world by listening to and following my heart and embracing my feelings.
-The "I" is who I am to the outside world, the part of me that interacts with others by sharing what I enjoy.
+I renamed my blog "Me, My Heart, and I." Based on the well-known expression, "me, myself, and I," I changed "self" to "heart" because it seemed to be perfect for what my new blog is about.
+The "me" represents the creative (and child-like) side of me, the "heart" is how I navigate the world, and the "I" is the part of me that interacts with others by sharing what I enjoy.

 If you're intersted in finding out about my expat life in Florence, check out my Living in Florence blog.

 If you'd like to read my articles about expat life as well as my interviews of expats in Florence, take a look at my personal website.

 Web design and development by me and the header graphic designed by iStock.com/carlacastagno.